ribault/bootstrap-2d-Python/README.md

 #### Getting results
 * __Liouville_demo.ipynb__: A demo notebook with a few quick computations, designed to be shown in seminars.
-* __Liouville_article__: A complete demo notebook for supporting the claims in the article.
+* __Liouville_article.ipynb__: A complete demo notebook for supporting the claims in the article.
 This includes generating the tables and figures.